ShaTeixeira/ShaTeixeira/README.md

 <br />

 <p align="left">
   :computer: In development, starting in the programming area.
 I'm 19 years old.
-Graduated in Tecnico em Informática p/ Internet Integrado to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
+Tecnico em Informática p/ Internet Integrado to High School by the Federal Institute of Espírito Santo - IFES CAMPUS SERRA.
 The desired course in higher education is a Bachelor's degree in Information Systems.
 My wish is to work with front end.
 Along with my studies in Javascript I also want to start studies in UX /UI.
 </p>